ajaxxxxxxxx/ajaxxxxxxxx.github.io/_06HOS/2-Install.md

 ### 4.)
 Go into mcm recorder mcm and play HoS recording

-### 5.)
-Select yes on any prompts

-### 6.) press backspace to go into IED menu, each section has a corresponding HoS preset, with an additional one for the horserace (don't apply to humans)
+### 5.) press backspace to go into IED menu, each section has a corresponding HoS preset, with an additional one for the horserace (don't apply to humans)

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/216681f4-f46e-4902-b644-364615982e51)